 The third type is panel molding in which rails and raised panels are used to create classic recessed boxes along the lower part of the wall.

 Paneling was developed in antiquity to make rooms in stone buildings more comfortable.
 The panels served to insulate the room from the cold stone.
 In more modern buildings, such paneling is often installed for decorative purposes.
 Paneling, such as wainscoting and boiserie in particular, may be extremely ornate and is particularly associated with seventeenth and eighteenth-century interior design, Victorian architecture in Britain, and its international contemporaries.

 They’re both alternatives to tiles and they’re commonly mentioned when talking about bathrooms.
 Wainscoting is a kind of wood paneling that can serve various different purposes.
-It can be used as a decorative element, as insulation or to prevent or cover up water damage on walls and it can be installed at any height.
+It can be used as a decorative element, as insulation or to prevent or cover up water damage on walls.
+It can be installed at any height.

 Wainscoting is installing wooden trim and panels in a pattern along the wall.
 It is topped off with a horizontal strip of molding that spans the circumference of a room.
 We’ve already shared such ideas a couple of years ago, and as this kind of decor is on and gaining popularity now I’d like to go back to the topic and have a look at wainscoting in particular: in bathrooms.

 Beadboard is a very popular decorative technique that is used in many bathroom designs.
 Beadboard in bathroom redecorating involves installing a series of panels that are called planks.
 These planks are usually placed on the wall in a vertical position and provide a uniform look.
 Although, in some cases, it can be installed horizontally.